 Information Architecture for Multichannel PIM

-In Crystallize we can manage any type of products from one-off sales to recurring subscriptions.
+The product information management in Crystallize can manage any type of products from one-off sales to recurring subscriptions.
 Products can either physical goods to be shipped or virtual products like enabling a software service.

 One size does not fit all.
 Products come in all shapes and sizes.
 For that reason you need to organize the structures or groups of products by the different properties they describe.
 We call this shapes in Crystallize.

 If you consider a t-shirt and a pair of jeans they might be fine sharing the same describing shape.
 What if you in the same shop are selling access to a streaming service?
 Would you use the same properties to describe a t-shirt and a monthly subscription to a streaming service?

 This is where shapes and components come into the picture.
 Simply put a shape defines a set of components that make out the way you can describe and enrich a product.
 Remember we want both to have a good structure and we want rich information to sell the products.

 Semantic Structures for PIM Shapes

 Ideally, we bring semantics into the description of different products.
 If we have a good semantic structure we can for example compare products of similar shapes.
 Like all clothes made of cotton in Italy.

 A simple example of a clothing shape: